Sudbury Ontario Northland Bus Terminal: Services

+FlixBus offers service to Parry Sound, Barrie, and Toronto.

 Greyhound Canada services were suspended in 2020, and officially ended May 13, 2021.

 Connections

 GOVA connections are available using the on-street bus stops on 2nd Avenue North.
 Route 12 connects the station to the Downtown Transit Centre, the primary hub for local buses in Greater Sudbury.

 The downtown Sudbury railway station is the other dedicated intercity transit hub in Sudbury, which serves as the eastern terminus of Via Rail's Sudbury–White River train, but is a considerable distance away and requires a bus or taxi connection.

 Sudbury Junction station, which is served by Via Rail's transcontinental passenger railway service, the Canadian, is a moderate distance away, but is not served by GOVA buses.
 Capreol station at the north end of Greater Sudbury is the Canadian's next westbound stop after Sudbury Junction, and is served by GOVA buses.